 7 – Why is Vaginal Dryness Messing with My Sex Life?

 Another way hormones can mess with your sex life is vaginal dryness.
 It might be a sign your estrogens are off.
 It can happen at any age and while it’s common, it’s not normal.
-Talk to your doctor to get to figure out the cause (or causes) of your vaginal dryness.
+Talk to your doctor to figure out the cause (or causes) of your vaginal dryness.
 In the meantime, use coconut oil to help alleviate the dryness until you figure out what is happening, and avoid toxic lubes.

 8 – Am I Extra Gassy?

 Everybody has gas.
 It’s totally normal!
 Excessive gas can be a health concern, and an even bigger gauge is if your gas is very smelly.
-These farts can be a sign health warning sign that your gut is in bad shape, you eat too many processed foods, imbalanced hormones, food allergies, excessive sugar intake, or even something more serious.
+These farts can be a health warning sign that your gut is in bad shape, you eat too many processed foods, imbalanced hormones, food allergies, excessive sugar intake, or even something more serious.
 If you don’t talk to your doctor, you won’t get to the bottom of your gas.

 9 – Why am I Depressed?
 Anxious?